mudrii/.files/README.md

 # .files

-## this is collection of personal .file from HOME "~" directory
+## this is collection of personal .file from HOME "~" directory for Arch Linux

+### Dependencies vim, docker, tmux, keychain and pygmentize

 Includes